Updated: Mar 2

-The terms I use to classify the four Natures are: Social, Strong, Sensitive and Structured.
+The words I have chosen to classify the four different Natures are: Social, Strong, Sensitive and Structured.

 The Social Nature is playful, upwardly buoyant in movement, fun-loving, random, cheeky and creative.